Information and assurance on the key security and data protection controls for orgvue.

 All orgvue data is encrypted at rest through the application via AES-256 (GCM).
 All orgvue data is encrypted in transit via TLS 1.2 with (at minimum) 128-bit AES encryption.

-As a SaaS architecture, orgvue client data is logically segregated using separate table namespaces (schemas) per tenant.
-These client dedicated schemas are individually encrypted via encryption keys unique to each client.
+As a SaaS architecture, orgvue customer data is logically segregated using separate table namespaces (schemas) per tenant.
+These customer dedicated schemas are individually encrypted via encryption keys unique to each customer.

 orgvue leverages the AWS KMS (Key Management Service) for key management.